 - If you want to let others know what inspired you, you can use the phrase, "Inspired by the Zentangle® method of pattern drawing."

 (Comment: This an informal "netiquette" courtesy to let others know about the Zentangle Method, artform and company and to give a "hat-tip" to your source.
-This does not mean that it's OK to create Zentangle branded products as long as you use that phrase; i.e. you cannot call it a "Zentangle T-shirt" or put "Zentangle" or our logo on the T-shirt you are selling.
+This does not mean that it's OK to create Zentangle branded products as long as you use that phrase; i.e. you may not call it a "Zentangle T-shirt" or put "Zentangle" or our logo on the T-shirt you are selling.
 More on that below under "Products")

 - Please use the "®" after "Zentangle" in your first use of the word.